mmomtchev/Queue/README.md

 There are other Promise-based queues out there but they are not async/await compatible and do not support priorities.

+It guarantees order and never wakes up contexts that won't run.

+I use it with tens of thousands of jobs on the queue.
+O(1) on the number of jobs, O(n) on the number of different priorities, so be reasonable.
+Just make sure to awalys call .end().

 These can be used to rate-limit expensive external API requests.

 The queues keep references to the Promise resolve() function and resolve it from the outside.
-This is a very unusual use of Promises that I find interesting.
+This is a very unusual use of Promises to implement locks that I find interesting.
 The language specification doesn't make it clear if this is allowed or not, but it seems to work very well.

-Install
+Install:

 `npm install --save async-await-queue`